echobella/CouseraGettingAndCleaningDataAssignment/README.md

 "run_analysis.R" contains the codes that are performed for the analysis

-the result document is "TidyData.TXT"
+the result document is "TidyData.txt"